 What Proctosedyl is used for?

-Your doctor or pharmacist, however, may reccommend Proctosedyl for another purpose.
+Your doctor or pharmacist, however, may recommend Proctosedyl for another purpose.
 Ask your doctor or pharmacist if you have any questions about why it has been recommended for you.

 - Do not use Proctosedyl if you are allergic to it or any of the ingredients used in it.

-- As for all steroid preparations, do not use Proctosedyl when infections affecting the anus or surrounding area are present eg sexually-transmitted diseases such as herpes.
-Proctosedyl use may hide signs of infection.
+- As for all steroid preparations, do not use Proctosedyl when infections affecting the anus or surrounding area are present.

 - Do not give Proctosedyl to children under 12 years of age.